jasujm/bridge/README.md

 ## Usage

-Run the application located in the top level build directory
+Run the backend located in the top level build directory

     /the/build/directory/bridge

-You will see information about the current deal.
-More becomes available as the deal progresses.
-There are three commands:
+Run the GUI

+    python /the/source/directory/python/bridge_gui.py

+You can run the backend and the GUI in any order.
+Note, however, that the frontend blocks before both are running.
+Backend runs until interrupted.
+The GUI can connect to the backend at any point.
+In fact, there can be multiple GUIs connected to the same backend (they all then share and control the same state).
+Currently the backend opens fixed ports so multiple backends cannot be run at the same time.

+There are three parts in the screen:

 ### Score

-Display scoresheet

-    score
+Scoresheet is displayed on the right.
+More rows are added to the sheet after every deal.

 ### Call

-Make a call during the auction.
-The call type (pass, bid, double, redouble) is named after the call command.
-A bid is specified after the bid command by naming the level (number between 1–7) and the strain (clubs, diamonds, hearts, spades, notrump).

-    call pass
-    call bid 1 clubs
-    call bid 7 notrump
-    call double
-    call redouble
+Bidding for the current deal is displayed on the right.
+Calls are made using the buttons and the bidding is shown in the table underneath.

 ### Play

-Play a card during the playing phase.
-The card is specified by naming the rank and the suit (clubs, diamonds, hearts, spades) separated by whitespace.
-The rank of non-honors is a number between 2–10, and the rank of honor is either jack, queen, king or ace.

-    play 2 clubs
-    play ace spades
+Cards for all the players are displayed in the middle.
+Enabled buttons correspond to cards currently held by the player.
+After the auction cards are played by pushing the buttons.

 ## TODO